-Frequently Asked Questions about Audio:
+Frequently Asked Questions about Video

 I'd like to use a set of foreign recordings that I obtained while overseas.
 I don't think they're copyrighted.
-Is that Okay?
+Is that okay?

 What about Podcasts from PBS — do I need permission to use those?